-In 2006, the FDIC, the Federal Reserve and the OCC issued joint guidance entitled "Concentrations in Commercial Real Estate Lending, Sound Risk Management Practices" (the "CRE Guidance").
-Although the CRE Guidance did not establish specific lending limits, it provides that a bank's commercial real estate lending exposure could receive increased supervisory scrutiny where total non-owner occupied commercial real estate loans, including loans secured by apartment buildings, investor commercial real estate, and construction and land loans, represent 300% or more of an institution's total risk-based capital, and the outstanding balance of the commercial real estate loan portfolio has increased by 50% or more during the preceding 36 months.
-Our level of commercial real estate and multi-family loans represents 271.4% of the Bank's total risk-based capital at December 31, 2023.
+The 2006 "Concentrations in Commercial Real Estate Lending, Sound Risk Management Practices" (the "CRE Guidance") provides that a bank's commercial real estate lending exposure could receive increased supervisory scrutiny where total non-owner occupied commercial real estate loans, including loans secured by apartment buildings, investor commercial real estate, and construction and land loans, represent 300% or more of an institution's total risk-based capital, and the outstanding balance of the commercial real estate loan portfolio has increased by 50% or more during the preceding 36 months.
+Our level of commercial real estate and multi-family loans represents 247.2% of the Bank's total risk-based capital at December 31, 2024.
+If the FDIC, our primary federal regulator, were to impose restrictions on the amount of commercial real estate loans we can hold in our portfolio our earnings would be adversely affected.